Eleveris/docker-alpine-apache-php8/README.md

 ## Where Do I Put My Files

-Hmmm... you can place them in the /app folder, your application should be placed in the /app folder with public access being pushed through to /app/public.
-This alloows you to have your src files and other outside the public directory.
+Your public access files should be located at `APACHE_DOCUMENT_ROOT`.
+This allows you to have your src files and other outside your public directory.